vineethkumarv/sv-wiki/Control-Flow.md

                `end  `

 * Note
-Unique0_if is working in only EDA Playground not in the questasim tool.
+Unique0_if is working in only EDA Playground not in the questasim tool version is 10.6C.

 **lab links**
 https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_SiliconCrew/conditional_statement/if_variants/unique0_if/unique0_if_code.sv